Luckingz/yotouch/README.md

 * People who know and trust them

 **YoTouch uses blockchain and AI to digitize this natural social trust process.**
-This creates a digital identity primitive that works *even where government ID systems fail*—while still integrating with them when available.
+This creates a digital identity primitive that works *even where government ID systems fail* — while still integrating with them when available.

 # 🔑 **Key Innovations**